The Need for Liveable Cities

 Liveable Cities Elections Dashboard shows the number of registered voters by locality for the 2022 national and local elections in an interactive map.
 Registered voters can be selected by province, city or municipality or by legislative district, together with the population based on the official 2020 census, and except for districts, breakdown between male and female voters.

 Liveable Cities Summit is the annual meeting of the project.
 The Summit is a one-day conference bringing local and international experts together to address issues and challenges in building and managing better cities.
-The 2019 Liveable Cities Summit drew over 350 participants for a day-long series of panel discussions on city planning.
-In the future, Liveable Cities Summits will culminate with the Awards for the best designs in the Liveable Cities Challenge.
+The 2019 Sustainable Cities Summit: Building Liveable Cities drew over 350 participants for a day-long series of panel discussions on city planning.
+In the future, Liveable Cities Summits will culminate with the Awards for the best designs in the Liveable Cities Design Challenge.

 Liveable Cities Innovation Challenge will be a program to search for technology innovation among start-ups which best address the key challenges that cities face in Mobility, Resilience, GovTech, Basic Services, Public Health, Education, and Business Continuity/Recovery.
 The best ideas and proponents will be invited to present to City Mayors for possible implementation in their Cities.